A year into the Israel-Hamas war, students say a chill on free speech has reached college classrooms

 Protests have continued on many campuses, but on a smaller scale and often under the confines of new rules.

-At Wesleyan University in Connecticut, police removed a group of pro-Palestinian students from a campus building where they held a sit-in in September.
+At Wesleyan University in Connecticut, police last month handcuffed pro-Palestinian students participating in a sit-in at a campus building before they agreed to leave.
 Wesleyan President Michael Roth said he supports students' free speech rights, but they “don’t have a right to take over part of a building.”

 Wesleyan is offering new courses on civil disagreement this year, and faculty are working to help foster discussion among students.